 Keyboard shortcut Description

 Alt+Home Navigate to first translation in current search.

 Alt+End Navigate to last translation in current search.

 Alt+PageUp or Navigate to previous translation in current search.

 Ctrl+↑ or

 Alt+↑ or

 Cmd+↑

 Alt+PageDown or Navigate to next translation in current search.

 Ctrl+↓ or

 Alt+↓ or

 Cmd+↓

-Ctrl+Enter or Submit current form; this is same as pressing Save and continue while
+Ctrl+Enter or Submit current form; this is same as pressing Save and continue

-Cmd+Enter editing translation.
+Cmd+Enter while editing translation.

 Ctrl+Shift+Enter or Unmark translation as needing edit and submit it.

 Cmd+Shift+Enter

-Alt+Enter or Submit the string as a suggestion; this is same as pressing Suggest while
+Alt+Enter or Submit the string as a suggestion; this is same as pressing Suggest

-Option+Enter editing translation.
+Option+Enter while editing translation.

 Ctrl+E or Focus translation editor.

 Cmd+E

 Ctrl+U or Focus comment editor.

 Cmd+U

 Ctrl+M or Shows Automatic suggestions tab, see Automatic suggestions.

 Cmd+M

 Ctrl+1 to Ctrl+9 or Copies placeable of given number from source string.

 Cmd+1 to Cmd+9

-Ctrl+M+1 to 9 or Copy the machine translation of given number to current translation.
+Ctrl+M followed by 1 to 9 or Copy the machine translation of given number to current transla-

-Cmd+M+1 to 9
+Cmd+M followed by 1 to 9 tion.

-Ctrl+I+1 to 9 or Ignore one item in the list of failing checks.
+Ctrl+I followed by 1 to 9 or Ignore one item in the list of failing checks.

-Cmd+I+1 to 9
+Cmd+I followed by 1 to 9 Channatha Manulus atribus atab

 Ctrl+J or Shows the Nearby strings tab.

-Cmd+J
+Cmd+J Focus search field.

-Ctrl+S or Focus search field.
+Ctrl+S or Cmd+S rocus search neid.

-Cmd+S

 Ctrl+O or Copy source string.

 Cmd+O

 Ctrl+Y or Toggle the Needs editing checkbox.

 Cmd+Y